Heonan of Silla

-Heonan of Silla (died 861) (r.
-857–861) was the 47th king of the Silla kingdom of Korea.
+Heonan (died 861), personal name Kim Ŭijŏng, was the 47th king of the Silla kingdom of Korea.
 He was the younger half-brother of King Sinmu.
-What little we know of his reign comes from the Samguk Sagi.
+What little we know of his reign comes from the Samguk sagi.
+The rebel leader Kung Ye is alleged to have been a son of either King Heonan or Gyeongmun, though the accuracy of such a claim is not fully verifiable.

 Following a famine in the year 859, he sent relief to the peasants and supported agriculture through the construction of irrigation works.

-Being without a son, Heonan chose his relative Kim Eung-ryeom as his heir.
-After his death, Kim Eung-ryeom took the throne, becoming King Gyeongmun.
+Being without a son, Heonan chose his relative Kim Ŭng-nyŏm as his heir.
+After his death, Kim Ŭng-nyŏm took the throne, becoming King Gyeongmun.
 His tomb in Gyeongju was known as the Gongjakji (공작지/孔雀趾).